lkoepsel/AVR_C/README.md

 		* UNO pin 10/PB2, 976.6Hz
 		* UNO pin 11/PB3, 488.3Hz
 * **digitalRead(pin)**: returns value (1 or 0) of Uno pin (pins 0-13 only).
 If using serial I/O (printf/puts/getchar) then Uno pins 0 and 1 are not usable.
 Is not configured to use A0-A5.
 * **digitalWrite(pin, level)**: set an UNO pin to HIGH, LOW or TOG (pins 0-13 only).
 If using serial I/O (printf/puts/getchar) then Uno pins 0 and 1 are not usable.
 This version also adds TOG, which toggles the level.
-Much easier than checking the level and setting it to be the opposite level and requires less code.
-Is not configured to use A0-A5.
+Much easier than checking the level and setting it to be the opposite level and requires less code. digitalWrite() is not written to use A0-A5.
 * **pinMode(pin, mode)**: define INPUT, OUTPUT, INPUT_PULLUP for an UNO pin (pins 0-13 only).
 Is not configured to use A0-A5.
-* **delay(ms)**: Blocking delay uses built-in \_delay_ms, however allows for a variable as an argument.
+* **delay(ms)**: Blocking delay uses Standard C built-in \_delay_ms, however allows for a variable to be used as an argument.
+* **millis()**: Returns a long int containing the current millisecond tick count.
+Review the millis example to understand how to use it.
-### Standard C functions adapted for the ATmega328P
+#### Standard C functions adapted for the ATmega328P
 Requires the following in the file which needs to use the serial I/O functions puts(), printf() and getchar(). scanf() has yet to be debugged.
 See example *serialio* to see implementation.
+The two output puts() and printf() implementations replace Serial.print in the Arduino framework.

 ```C
 # in the include section at the top of the file